 DANC 280g Dance as an Art Form (GE-A)

 This course provides an interdisciplinary overview of dance studies and art criticism.
 Students will explore topics such as architecture, photography, poetry, technology, cinematic arts, sports and medicine, and how they relate to dance.
 The course is also a requirement for all dance minor programs.

-DANC 302g Hip-Hop Don’t Stop: Exploring Black Vernacular Dance (GE-A)
+DANC 302g Hip-Hop Don’t Stop: Black Social Dance Culture and Media (GE-A)

 This course provides an introduction to the significance, history and practice of Urban Folk Dance, including hip-hop, freestyle, street dance and relevant social dances of the 20th century.